What happens if I am not accepted at my Firm choice university but meet the conditions of my Insurance offer at Warwick?

 If I do not meet the conditions of my offer, when will I find out if my place at Warwick has been confirmed?

 What happens if I do not meet the conditions of Warwick’s offer and would rather go into Clearing than wait for a decision on my application to be made?

 If you have already been made unsuccessful at your Firm choice and do not meet the conditions of your Insurance offer at Warwick, you may prefer to enter Clearing straight away rather than waiting for us to make a decision.
-In this case, you should contact the Confirmation Hotline to ask us to process an ‘unsuccessful’ decision on your application – this will automatically put you into Clearing.
+In this case, you should contact the Clearing Hotline to ask us to process an ‘unsuccessful’ decision on your application – this will automatically put you into Clearing.